ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 In the beginning, we decided to use [``Longhorn``](https://longhorn.io/docs/1.4.2/what-is-longhorn/) as Storage Service.
 A comparison between ``Longhorn`` and several other storage services can be found [here](https://rpi4cluster.com/k3s/k3s-storage-setting/).
 In summary, ``Longhorn`` excels in its lightweight nature and suitability for meeting the project's needs in terms of scalability, high availability, and high I/O performance.
 However, after installation our `Longhorn` pods were in constant `CrashLoopBackOff` status.
 That, coupled with the complex setup and usage, made us abandon `Longhorn`.

-Now with ease of setup as high priority, we turned to [`OpenEBS`](https://openebs.io/docs#what-is-openebs) for Storage Service instead. ``OpenEBS`` uses the storage available on Kubernetes worker nodes to provide Stateful(Set) workloads with [Distributed (aka Replicated) Persistent Volumes](https://openebs.io/docs/#what-does-openebs-do), which ensure high availability and fault tolerance for data on our `K0s` cluster.
+Now with ease of setup as high priority, we turned to [`OpenEBS`](https://openebs.io/docs#what-is-openebs) for Storage Service instead. ``OpenEBS`` uses the storage available on Kubernetes worker nodes to provide Stateful(Set) workloads with [Replicated Volumes](https://openebs.io/docs/#what-does-openebs-do), which ensure high availability and fault tolerance for data on our `K0s` cluster.
 Due to hardware limitation, we could only use [`OpenEBS Jiva Operator`](https://github.com/openebs/jiva-operator#jiva-operator) for the provision.

 How does the ``Jiva Operator`` provide Stateful workloads with Replicated Volumes?
 Here is the typical workflow:

 1. We create a Persistent Volume Claim (PVC) and specify in it requirements about storage class, storage capacity, and access mode.
 2. The `Jiva Operator` automatically provisions a new *Jiva Volume* or selects an already provisioned one that matches the PVC's requirements.
-Jiva Volumes are what the `Jiva Operator` call its Replicated Volumes.
+Jiva Volumes are Replicated Volumes that operate at block level.
 3. Once the `Jiva Operator` identifies a suitable Jiva Volume, the PVC is bound to that volume.
 At this point, the PVC status changes to "Bound," indicating a successful association between the PVC and the Jiva Volume.
 4. The bound PVC can be used in Kubernetes pod configurations to provide persistent storage, and any data written to the PVC will be stored on the associated Jiva volume.